ymdatta/ASE_Spring24_Project/src/gate.md

   -t --todo     start up action                 = help]]
 ```

-The parser for this help is very simple (it just looks for a regular
+The help text parser a  regular
-expression that finds a word after two dashes:
+expression to  find a word after two dashes:

        [-][-]([%S]+)[^=]+= ([%S]+)

+That pattern is used in `l.settings` as follows:
 ```lua
 function l.settings(s,    t,pat) --> a dictionary with the config options t,pat = {}, "[-][-]([%S]+)[^=]+= ([%S]+)" -- @\ding{202}@